diegoacr96/to-do-list/README.md

 ### `yarn run compile-sass` or `npm run compile-sass`

-By runnin _yarn run compile-sass_ you will compile all the change you made in you .scss files into the styles.css
+By runnin _yarn run compile-sass_ _npm run compile-sass_ you will compile all the change you made in you .scss files into the styles.css

 ### `yarn start` or `npm start`